serverless/meetups/README.md

 Join us to be part of the family of many [Serverless Meetups](https://www.meetup.com/pro/serverless/) across the world.

+## Inquiries

-We are here to help you as an organizer, to run your local meetups more efficiently!
-Contact us at meetups@serverless.com or chat with us on [Slack on the #meetups channel](https://serverless-contrib.azurewebsites.net/).
+We are here to help you as an organizer, to help you get started with your local meetup!
+To help you better, please fill up the [inquiry form](https://docs.google.com/forms/d/e/1FAIpQLSfSCMFQc47wn1S0Y2H7LBjuvmoZW57cgBSwKC6vdnbd_7yvWA/viewform), and we will contact you at the earliest.

 ## Get Involved